 Proton Therapy in India: The Future of Cancer Treatment at Lower Costs

 Globally recognized as a cutting-edge treatment, proton therapy studies show fewer acute side effects, reduced hospitalizations, and cancer control comparable to conventional radiation.
-While traditionally concentrated in North America, Europe, and Japan, India has rapidly emerged as a proton therapy leader, with expanding centers, internationally trained specialists, and a cost-effective healthcare system.
+While traditionally concentrated in North America, Europe, and Japan, India has rapidly emerged as a proton therapy leader, with expanding centrs, internationally trained specialists, and a cost-effective healthcare system.
+With government support, private innovation, and growing international demand, India offers world-class proton therapy at a fraction (often 70-90% less) of costs found in the US, UK, or Middle East, without compromising quality or comfort.

 What is Proton Therapy?
 How Does It Work?